chris-martin/bricks/in/posts/2017-04-29-null-as-bottom/post.md

     Nothing -> error "fromJust Nothing"
 ```

-Don't be fooled: the expression `fromJust Nothing` is still bottom.
+Don’t be fooled: the expression `fromJust Nothing` is still bottom.
 But when
 that expression is evaluated, the fact that it is bottom is *known*, and that
 fact *comes with some additional information*.

 “Tagged bottom” is a term I just made up, for lack of a better phrase.
 It refers
 to *the result of determining that an expression cannot be evaluated*, including
-some justification if available, like “this expression can't be evaluated
+some justification if available, like “this expression can’t be evaluated
 because it includes a division by zero”.
 In the case of `undefined`, the tag
 merely asserts that the expression *is* bottom.